Ford Global Anthem: Music

 The sound track "Just Wave Hello" was an original composition by Danny Beckerman and written in collaboration with Arthur Ted Powell and recorded by Charlotte Church at Olympic Studios in London on July 7, 1999.
 The words of the song "It's time to go now - It's time to wave hello now" were selected to symbolically represent the going of the old and coming of the new millennium.
-The backing track was recorded with an 80 piece adult choir, 20 children from the Melbourne Grammar School choir and 65 orchestral players from the Melbourne Symphony Orchestra.
+The backing track was recorded with an 80 piece adult choir, 20 children from the Melbourne Grammar School choir, around 20 singers from the Melbourne University Choral Society and 65 orchestral players from the Melbourne Symphony Orchestra.
 Beckerman later lengthened the final mix into a full-length song.
 "Just Wave Hello" became the first track on Church's self-titled second album Charlotte Church (1999) released by Sony Classical Records on November 15, 1999.
 The backing track for the album version (Sony) was recorded with the London Welsh Male Voice Choir and the London Symphony Orchestra and produced by English pop music record producer Trevor Horn for Sony Classical Records (US).
 "Just Wave Hello" was also included in Prelude: The Best of Charlotte Church (2002) and Classics for a New Century (2003).

 "Just Wave Hello" was released as a single and reached number 31 on the classic charts in the UK for 4 weeks and number 40 on Billboard US rankings in January 2000.
 Church sang "Just Wave Hello" at the Millennium Dome in London as part of the official millennium celebrations, and in front of a crowd of 72,000 people at the closing ceremony of the Rugby World Cup final at Cardiff Arms Park in Church's hometown of Cardiff in Wales in November 1999, and numerous concerts and events around the world, including Macy's Thanksgiving Day Parade in New York on 25 November 1999.

 Production

 The commercial was directed by Edouard Nammour and produced by New York production company Atherton.
-Filming began in Argentina on May 10 and finished on August 6, 1999 in Vancouver Canada, it took over ninety days in fifteen locations in nine countries: Argentina, Australia, Canada, China, England, Germany, Italy, Japan and the USA.
+Filming began in Argentina on May 10 and finished on August 6, 1999, in Vancouver Canada, it took over ninety days in fifteen locations in nine countries: Argentina, Australia, Canada, China, England, Germany, Italy, Japan and the USA.
 The crew captured 200 different scenes and 60 appeared in the commercial.
 Director of photography Simon Duggan from Sydney Australia shot an estimated 150,000 feet of film that was cut into 1,2,3 minute versions by Third Floor Editing senior editor Barry McMann over six weeks in Toronto, Canada.
 The cast of extras included over 800 non-actors selected from parks, churches, nightclubs, malls and markets across different locations.
 The worldwide production crew was almost as large, numbering in the 700-person range.